-Part 1: Conflict and Intervention-prescribed subjects; HL and SL students study the following two case studies: the Kosovo war and the Rwandan genocide.
+Part 1: Causes and Effects of War-prescribed subjects; HL and SL students study the following two case studies: the foreign policy of Italy and Germany and Japanese expansion.

 Part 2: World History-topics; HL and SL students study the two topics listed below: Authoritarian States (20th Century) and Evolution and Development of Democratic States (1848-2000).
 Student will also explore aspects of Independence Movements (1800-2000) and Causes and Effects of 20th Century Wars.